Quocadmin/VideoAgent/readme.md

 - ⚙️ **A graph-powered framework** automatically translates user intents into **executable workflows**.
 The system dynamically selects appropriate agents and constructs optimal execution sequences.
 Nodes represent tool capabilities while edges define workflow connections for complex video tasks.

 - 🔄 Adaptive feedback loops continuously refine the planning process through **two-step self-evaluation**.
 This ensures robust **automated decision-making** and seamless execution.
 The system **self-corrects** and optimizes performance throughout the entire task lifecycle.

+### 🎬 **Multi-Modal Understanding**

+- 📋 **The Storyboard Agent** transforms raw user input into **optimized visual queries**.
+It first analyzes pre-captioned video material banks to understand available resources.
+This foundational analysis ensures the system knows exactly what content is accessible for query processing.

+- 💡 The agent then **decomposes user input** into **fine-grained sub-queries** that are both visually and semantically aligned.
+This sophisticated breakdown enables **enhanced video retrieval** by matching user intentions with the most relevant visual content in the database.

 <div align="center">

 <img src='./assets/framework.jpg' />